eag1ex/gnc/readme.md

 ### Why use it

-- your application makes high computations, and repeated tasks that can be cached to save process/memory
+- cache high computations, and repeated tasks that can be cached to save process/memory
-- store repeated data outputs to cache
+- store repeat data outputs to cache
+- caching repeatitive tasks

 #### Install
 - `npm i`

 #### Example: